fhollenbach/RCrashcourse/CourseNotes.md

 packages can be added later, when they are needed for some specific purpose.

-There is an *infinite* amount of packages available that can help you do, literally, anything: from [basic data analysis](https://www.tidyverse.org/), [sending emails](https://github.com/rpremraj/mailR) or [writing blogs](https://rpubs.com/yanalytics/rwordpress) inside R, all the way to
+There is an almost *infinite* amount of packages available that can help you do almost anything: from [basic data analysis](https://www.tidyverse.org/), [sending emails](https://github.com/rpremraj/mailR) or [writing blogs](https://rpubs.com/yanalytics/rwordpress) inside R, all the way to